-It can either be done through editing old Step Definition or Create new one.
+It can either be done through editing old Step Definition or Create a new one.
 It is good to create new one with the help of SpecFlow to avoid any syntax error.
-To do that, simply bring the cursor on the above changed Step for which need to create a definition and Click F-12 button.
-This will pop up a dialog box which display the outline code for the step.
+To do that, simply bring the cursor on the above-changed Step for which need to create a definition and Click F-12 button.
+This will pop up a dialog box that displays the outline code for the step.

 Click on the Yes button to copy the generated skeleton step.

 3) Now do CTRL + V to paste the code, paste the code just above the old step definition.